 96. [In this section Locke makes the point that a unified single body can move in only one way, and that must be in the direction in which 'the greater force carries it, which is the consent of the majority'.
 Majoritarian rule is the only possibility for united action.
-Locke will discuss one alternative - namely universal agreement - in section 98.]
+Locke will discuss one alternative-namely universal agreement-in section 98.]
 97. Thus every man, by agreeing with others to make one body politic under one government, puts himself under an obligation to everyone in that society to submit to the decisions of the majority, and to be bound by it.
-Otherwise - that is, if he were willing to submit himself only to the majority acts that he approved of - the original compact through which he and others incorporated into one society would be meaningless; it wouldn't be a compact if it left him as free of obligations as he had been in the state of nature. . . .
+Otherwise-that is, if he were willing to submit himself only to the majority acts that he approved of-the original compact through which he and others incorporated into one society would be meaningless; it wouldn't be a compact if it left him as free of obligations as he had been in the state of nature. . . .

 98. For if the consent of •the majority isn't accepted as the act of the whole ·body politic· and as binding on every individual, the only basis there could be for something's counting as an act of the whole would be its having the consent of •every individual.
 But it is virtually impossible for that ever to be had.
 Even with an assembly much smaller than that of an entire commonwealth, many will be kept from attending by ill-health or the demands of business.
-Add to that the variety of opinions and conflicts of interests that inevitably occur in any collection of men, and coming into society upon such terms - i.e. on the basis that the society as a whole does nothing that isn't assented to by each and every member of it· - would be like Cato's coming into the theatre only to go out again.
-[The idea seems to be something like this: A theatre presents a scene of turmoil, conflict, and cross-purposes; then Cato - notable for being soberly judicious - walks on-stage and then immediately walks off again.]
-Such a constitution as this would give the ·supposedly· mighty Leviathan a shorter life than the feeblest creatures; it wouldn't live beyond the day it was born.
+Add to that the variety of opinions and conflicts of interests that inevitably occur in any collection of men, and coming into society upon such terms-i.e. on the basis that the society as a whole does nothing that isn't assented to by each and every member of it-would be like Cato's coming into the theatre only to go out again.
+[This refers to an episode in which the younger Cato conspicuously walked out of a theatrical performance in ancient Rome, to protest what he thought to be indecency in the performance.]
+Such a constitution as this would give the .supposedly. mighty Leviathan a shorter life than the feeblest creatures; it wouldn't live beyond the day it was born.
+[For 'Leviathan', see Job 41.
+Hobbes had adapted the word as a name for the politically organised sate.]
 We can't think that this is what rational creatures would want in setting up political societies. . . .

 99. So those who out of a state of nature unite into a community must be understood to give up all the power required to secure its purposes to the majority of the community (unless they explicitly agree on some number greater than the majority).
-They achieve this simply by agreeing to unite into one political society; that is all the compact that is needed between the individuals that create or join a commonwealth.
+They achieve this simply by agreeing to unite into one political society; that's all the compact that is needed between the individuals that create or join a commonwealth.
 Thus, what begins a political society and keeps it in existence is nothing but the consent of any number of free men capable of a majority [Locke's phrase] to unite and incorporate into such a society.
 This is the only thing that did or could give a beginning to any lawful government in the world.
 100. To this I find two objections made.
 First,